Zettlr/zettlr-docs/docs/en/reference/settings.md

 The advanced tab contains options that are helpful for advanced tasks.

-The “pattern for new filenames” is what the textfield will look like when you create a new file.
-It will be prepopulated by whatever you type here.
-You can make use of the variables below (the ID following the pattern you have selected in the Zettelkasten tab, year, month, day, hour, minute and second).
-If you tick the checkbox, Zettlr will not even ask you for a filename when you create a new file, which might speed up your workflow.

-The **debug option** is used to control whether or not you are able to "reload" the graphical user interface (GUI) by pressing `F5` and display the Chrome developer tools to inspect what the app is doing.
-Naturally, you would want to do this as a developer.

-You can also help Zettlr by **subscribing to beta releases**.
-When you tick this option, Zettlr will notify you about new beta releases in addition to normal releases.
-You can then decide whether to use the beta version, or not.

-The text area to the right controls what files will be displayed in the **attachment** sidebar.
-It is simply a comma-separated list of all file extensions you would like to have at your disposal.
-The initial list should contain most extensions you might be using.

-Next you have, again, a few checkboxes:

-* **Enable debug mode**: This does only one single thing: It will enable an additional "develop" menu from which you have access to a few developer sources. **We might ask you for some logs, if you report a bug.
-You can find those logs in the develop menu**
+* **Pattern for new filenames**: This can be used to customize the default filename for new files.
+You can always adapt the filename, this is only used as a placeholder.
+Available variables: `%id` (an ID according to the pattern from the [Zettelkasten](#zettelkasten) tab), `%Y` (Year, four digits), `%y` (Year, two digits), `%M` (Month, two digits), `%D` (Day, two digits), `%W` (Week, two digits), `%h` (Hour, two digits), `%m` (Minute, two digits), `%s` (Seconds, two digits), `%X` (Unix timestamp), `%uuid4` (UUID v4).
+* **Do not prompt for filename when creating new files**: When unchecked, Zettlr will always give you the option to adapt the filename before saving a file.
+When checked, Zettlr will immediately create a file using this pattern.
+You can change the filename by renaming the file.
+* **Enable debug mode**: This enables a small set of functionality that is relevant for either developers, or if you have been asked to provide logs.
+When enabled, you have an additional menu available, and context menus will feature an "Inspect Element" item which works as you know it from browsers.
-* **Notify me about beta releases**: If ticked, you will be informed by the app not only for stable releases, but also for preview releases
+* **Notify me about beta releases**: If selected, Zettlr will also inform you about new beta releases, not just stable releases.
-* **Use native window appearance** (Linux only): If checked, Zettlr will render the windows using the regular window chrome of whichever window manager you are using.
-By default (if unchecked), Zettlr displays a custom menubar and window buttons.
-This option is not available on macOS and Windows
+* **Use native window appearance**: Due to the plethora of available window managers on Linux, you can select this setting to have windows display with whatever window chrome your window manager uses.
+You have to close and reopen existing windows for this setting to take effect. _Note: This is only available on Linux._
-* **Delete items irreversibly, if moving them to trash fails**: Some computers may have problems moving files into the trash.
-If you realize that Zettlr doesn't delete files even if you confirmed that, this could mitigate this; but at the expense that your files will be immediately deleted
+* **Delete items irreversibly, if moving them to trash fails**: By default, Zettlr will put deleted files into the trash bin so you can restore them if necessary, and not do anything if it cannot put the files into the trash bin.
+If you have disabled the trash bin or something else prevents Zettlr from trashing your files, you can select this setting, which will instruct Zettlr to irreversibly remove the files instead.
-* **Show app in the notification area**: This setting makes sure that Zettlr keeps running in the background even if you close the main window.
-Especially handy to have it open quickly whenever you need it
+* **Show app in the notification area**: If selected, display a small Zettlr icon in the notification area or tray bar.
+On Windows and Linux, this has the additional effect that the app will not quit if you close all windows.
+Click the icon to restore Zettlr's main window.

-The token list below that allows you to define those file extensions, which Zettlr will display as "other files" in the sidebar.
-We've already added a handy list, but you can modify it if you need to.

-Next, you can see the iFrame rendering whitelist.
-This list will be populated whenever you choose to show an iFrame.
-Since iFrames can be a security risks, you will have to explicitly allow any website, which will then show up here.
-You can remove those which accidentally slipped in there.

-The last setting allows you to activate watchdog polling on Windows.
-Sometimes, especially on older computers, Zettlr may detect too many file modifications.
-If this happens to you, you can activate that setting and adjust the time.
-A timeout of 1,000ms (the default) will only scan the file system every second.
+* **Enter all file extensions that you want to see in your attachment sidebar**: Zettlr works only with a small set of plain text files.
+As such, it cannot display, e.g., Excel spreadsheets.
+By adding extensions here, Zettlr will display those files in the sidebar so you can link them inside your files or open them with the external default program.
+* **iFrame rendering whitelist**: iFrames can pose a security risk.
+As such, you have to confirm that you would like to display iFrames.
+This list contains all hostnames which you have whitelisted in your files so you can remove them if you accidentally whitelisted a hostname which you do not trust.
+* **Activate Watchdog polling**: If you work with large files, or your computer is somewhat slower, you can activate this setting.
+By default, Zettlr listens to your computer to get notified if some file changes remotely.
+If you activate this setting, Zettlr will wait the defined timespan, before it considers a change to be ready.
+* **Time to wait before writing a file is considered done (in ms)**: Increase this threshold, if Zettlr recognizes too many remote changes.

 ## Tag Manager